 Leaving aside questions like "What is true aesthetics or art?", there is a huge debate among paleontologists (people who study the origins of the human race) concerning the development of "modern" forms of behaviour.
 Stone tools were clearly developed during the Lower Paleolithic, and had reached an advanced stage by the Middle Paleolithic.
 Here the disagreement starts.
-Some experts believe that modern behaviour (characterized, for instance, by language and art) appeared quite recently during the Upper Paleolithic (40,000-10,000 BCE) in Europe; while others theorize that such behaviour originates earlier, coinciding with the appearance of Neanderthal Man, one of the variants of archaic Homo sapiens, some 200,000 years ago.
+Some experts believe that modern behaviour (characterized, for instance, by language and art) appeared quite recently during the Upper Paleolithic (40,000-10,000 BCE) in Europe; while others theorize that such behaviour originated earlier, in Africa - the birthplace of anatomically modern man.
 The most recent archeological investigations at the Blombos Cave complex and in the rock shelters of Bhimbetka (see below), tends to support the notion that human aesthetic sensibility emerged earlier rather than later.

 The first recorded examples of "human art" are the Bhimbetka Petroglyphs (consisting of 10 cupules and an engraving or groove) discovered during the 1990s in a quartzite rock shelter (Auditorium cave) at Bhimbetka in central India.
 This rock art dates from at least 290,000 BCE.
 However, it may turn out to be much older (c.700,000 BCE).
 Excavations from a second cave at Daraki-Chattan, in the same region, are believed to be of similar antiquity.

 The oldest recorded African rock carvings are the Blombos Cave Engravings consisting of two decorated ochre stones found in the Blombos caves on the Cape coast of South Africa, dating from 70,000 BCE.
-After this, the next oldest African art are the seven pieces of stone containing traces of animal figures which were discovered at the Apollo 11 Cave in the Huns Mountains of southwestern Namibia.
-After this is the cave art in the Cave of Bees at Matopos in Zimbabwe, which dates to about 9,000 BCE.
+After this, the next oldest works of African art are the Diepkloof eggshell engravings (60,000 BCE), then the seven pieces of stone containing traces of animal figures which were discovered at the Apollo 11 Cave in the Huns Mountains of southwestern Namibia.
+After this is the cave art in the Cave of Bees at Matopos in Zimbabwe, which dates to about 9,000 BCE, followed by the Wonderwerk Cave engravings (8,200 BCE) and Tassili-n-Ajjer petroglyphs and pictographs (8,000 BCE).
 However, in view of the fact that the continent has the longest recorded history of human habitation, and that there are at least 14,000 recorded sites of prehistoric antiquity in sub-Saharan Africa alone, it seems likely that even more ancient rock carvings will be unearthed in future.

 The oldest prehistoric art from North Africa is the early Stone Age quartzite figurine from Morocco known as the Venus of Tan-Tan.
 It has been carbon-dated to the period 200,000-500,000 BCE, and probably was created by advanced Acheulian peoples of north-western Africa on the main southerly route into Southern Europe.

-The oldest authenticated art from the Australian continent is the Pre-Estuarine Aboriginal Rock Art at Murujuga (Burrup) Peninsula (30,000 BCE), which consists of rock engravings, drawings of human figures and extinct animals.
-Another ancient archeological site is Ubirr in Arnhem Land, northern Australia.
-In general, prehistoric art in Australia is classified according to style and iconography into three periods: Pre-Estuarine (c.40,0006,000 BCE), Estuarine (c.6000500 CE), and Fresh Water (c.500present).
+The oldest authenticated Aboriginal rock art from the Australian continent is believed to be either the Burrup Peninsula rock art in the Pilbara - consisting of rock engravings, drawings of human figures and extinct animals - or the Ubirr rock painting in Arnhem Land, or Kimberley rock art in the northern part of Western Australia.
+All these types of art are believed to date to about 30,000 BCE but this remains unconfirmed.
+The oldest carbon-dated work of art in Australia is the Nawarla Gabarnmang charcoal drawing (26,000 BCE) in Arnhem Land, Northern Territory.
+In general, prehistoric art in the northern area of Australia is classified according to style and iconography into three periods: Pre-Estuarine (c.40,0006,000 BCE), Estuarine (c.6000500 CE), and Fresh Water (c.500present).
 Meantime, in western New South Wales, aboriginal cylindro-conical stone implements (cyclons) have been reportedly dated to 18,000 BCE.
-Bradshaws, a style of rock art practised near Kimberley in Western Australia, dates from around 17,000 BCE, while the famous X-ray style of Aboriginal rock art developed in shallow caves and rock shelters in the western part of Arnhem Land, from around 30,000 BCE.
-Notwithstanding these results, early humans were arriving in Australia from SE Asia as far back as 60,000 BCE, and - according to some paleo-anthropologists - probably began practising rock art straightaway.
-So expect to see the emergence of much older rock art from Australia, in the near future.
+Bradshaw paintings, a style of rock art practised near Kimberley in Western Australia, have been carbon-dated to about 15,500 BCE.
+Notwithstanding these results, early humans were arriving in Australia from SE Asia as far back as 60,000 BCE, and - according to some archeologists - were already familiar with colour pigments.
+So it may not be long before we see the emergence of much older rock art from Australia.
 A major candidate for the first Australian art is the small cluster of highly weathered cupules in the granite rock shelter of Turtle Rock in north Queensland, as are similar cupules discovered in the granitic part of the Pilbara, as well as the very deep cupules found in the dark limestone caves of southern Australia.